Rice

 Using rice bran as fertilizer.
 Our approach to sustainable agriculture.

-A large quantity of rice bran is produced in the polishing process.
-Although this would normally be thrown away as industrial waste, but we use this rice bran as organic fertilizer in rice paddies to grow Sake rice and in fields to grow “Nango tomatoes,” a local specialty.
-Other than its use as a fertilizer, the rice bran is also utilized as feedstock in raising Aizu Beef.
+The rice polishing process generates a large amount of rice bran.
+Normally, they would be thrown away as industrial waste.
+But at our brewery, the rice bran is used as organic fertilizer in the rice paddies where the Sake rice is grown and in the fields where “Nango tomatoes”, a local specialty, are grown.
+The rice bran is also utilized for feedstock in raising Aizu Beef.

 PAGE TOP